Trip Dates: July 15, 2025 & May 28, 2026

 .

 Things get more interesting on Pitches 4 and 5 of each route.
-On Fusarium, these two pitches involve some tricky face moves and delicate friction climbing; although they are rated as high as 5.8, I would say that they felt more like 5.8- or 5.7+.
-The final two pitches of Aspergillus are also rated at 5.8, but Mike and Blaine (and many other climbers) reported that Pitch 4 felt like 5.8+ or 5.9.
-We would describe the bolt spacing on all of these pitches as “adequate” but not “generous.”
+On Fusarium, these two pitches involve some tricky face moves and delicate friction climbing.
+Although they are rated as high as 5.8, I would say that they felt more like 5.7 or 5.7+.
+The final two pitches of Aspergillus are also rated at 5.8, but many other climbers (including me and my partners) would rate Pitch 4 as 5.9, and Pitch 5 as 5.8+.
+I would describe the bolt spacing on these upper pitches as “adequate” but not “generous.”

 .